Hutchinson-Lab/Hutchinson-Lab.github.io/_pages/people.md

 <a href="https://www.linkedin.com/in/jingw29/">LinkedIn</a></p>
 </div>
 <div style="text-align: left">
 Jing is a PhD candidate in computer science, studying on model evaluation in machine learning, specifically developing cross-validation methods for geospatial problems and applying them on birds and housing datasets.
+Previously, she obtained her M.S. in Computer Science from University of South Carolina, M.A. in Applied Economics from Fudan University, and B.A in Finance from Huazhong University of Science and Technology.
 </div>
 <br>